Night Wings

 I glide each of us two hundred feet up, and then let go.

-As we begin to fall, we naturally spread our wings, and let the wings catch the air.
+As we begin to fall, we naturally spread our wings, and they catch the air.

-Tzina’s awareness is deeply buried in her mind, but her Kishla body loves the air.
+Tzina’s awareness is deeply buried in her mind, but her Kishla body loves the sky.

 She flies, following Shazira.